nvmwill/nexmo-developer/_tutorials/en/video/joining-a-session/javascript/detect-client-connect-disconnect.md

 ---
 title: Detecting when clients have connected and disconnected
-description: Learn how to connect to an Vonage Video API session so that participants can use audio, video, and messaging functionality in your web application.
+description: Learn how to connect to a Vonage Video API session so that participants can use audio, video, and messaging functionality in your web application.
 product: video
 ---